titoBouzout/dom-flair/readme.md

 This will print the attributes in the elements as `data-*`

+### Validating

+It does not pretend to validate everything, just the annoying things that could cause problems.

+It displays an error message if debug is on when:

+1. width or height is used with also padding or margin or border without using box-sizing

 ## TODO

-- Enforce style coupling: if an animation with transform is used, then will-change: transform; should be there
+- Maybe enforce style coupling: if an animation with transform is used, then will-change: transform; should be there
 - Maybe change pixels to em on the fly
-- Maybe add box-sizing automatically
-- Validate css (if there's width and margin then box-sizing must be there)
 - Memoize string processing functions or indicate which functions may be memoize
 - Document mobile features.
 I still didn't use, so no documentation.

 ## Bugs

+- We're appending a default style for the `body`, `html`, and the root `div` inside the `body`, so our css works.
+By doing this we forcing that the body is not supposed to show a scrollbar.
-- If you use template literals, we will just use string.raw[0] without doing any sort of processing.
+- If you use interpolation, we will just use string.raw[0] without doing any sort of processing.
 I don't use this.
-- We're appending a default style for the `body`, `html`, and the root `div` inside the `body`, so our css works.